 What makes the College of Education community unique?

 The care for students and each other make the College of Education community unique.
-Having the privilege to serve as an online full-time faculty instructor and manager, as well serving as an assistant professor on campus, I’ve found the cohesiveness between both modalities is truly special.
+Having the privilege to serve as an online full-time faculty instructor and manager, as well as serving as an assistant professor on campus, I’ve found the cohesiveness between both modalities is truly special.
 Additionally, most faculty support our college’s academic mission and vision by serving in several capacities.
 Thus, our faculty are experts in their field and offer support to each other.
 Sharing resources and advice is a great practice that has elevated our collegiality and expertise.

 Tell us about the courses you teach and your experience as a professor.